 The basic course (first two years) is elective for all eligible male students.
-The advanced course is olfered to those juniors who have completed the basic course or received credit for the same through active service in the armed forces.
-Transfer students interested in the advanced course should contact the Professor of Military Science not later than June 1 prior to their transfer.
-Advanced course students must be selected by the Professor of Military Science and must enter into a contract with the Government stipulating that in return for remuneration paid them they will complete the course in college, attend a period of summer camp training as prescribed by the Sceretary of Defense, and accept a commission in the U. S. Army Reserve if tendered.
+The advanced course is olfered to those juniors who have completed the basic source or received credit for the same through active service in the armed forces.
+Transfer Science not later than June 1 aread course should contact the Professor of Military Science than June 1 aread course should contact the Professor of Military be selected by the Professor of Military Science and must enter into a contract with the Government stipulating that in return for remuteration pairs them they will complete the course in college, attend a period of summer camp training as prescribed by tendered.
+Use Obfense, and accept a commission in the U. S. Army Reserve if tendered.